Ivanka Trump And Angela Merkel Attending Women’s Economic Summit Together

 A post shared by Ivanka Trump (@ivankatrump) on

-Ivanka Trump became the focus of criticism after the said White House meeting since many believed that she was not supposed to be involved with the world’s leaders as reported by AOL.
+Ivanka Trump became the focus of criticism after the White House meeting since many believed that she was not supposed to be involved with the world’s leaders, AOL reported.
 Despite Trump having her own contribution to the meeting’s success, such as taking charge in the recruitment of American executives, many still disapproved of her presence.

-Although criticism towards Ivanka Trump became rampant, it seems the First Daughter made a good impression since she was invited to attend a summit in Germany, courtesy of the German Chancellor herself as per The Hill.
+Although criticism toward Ivanka Trump became rampant, it seems the first daughter made a good impression; she was invited to attend a summit in Germany by the German chancellor, according to the Hill.

-Ivanka Trump is reportedly planning to study successful apprentice programs during the W20 summit which is now in its third year.
-The First Daughter expressed her positivity regarding the summit via Twitter, stating that she is looking forward to promoting the role of women in the economy.
+Ivanka Trump is reportedly planning to study successful apprentice programs during the W20 summit, which is now in its third year.
+The first daughter expressed her positivity regarding the summit via Twitter, stating that she is looking forward to promoting the role of women in the economy.

 Meet Claudia Mirza, Founder and CEO of Akorbi and @theushcc “Businesswoman of the Year."
 After losing her job, Claudia was determined to start her own company.
 Akorbi now offers a full range of language services in 177 languages.
 Her passion, vision, and determination is deeply inspiring! #USHCC #SmallBusiness